wikimatze/wikimatze.de/about.md

 Under [books](/reading.html "books") you can find the latest stuff I'm reading.

-## Painting figures
+## Painting Figures

-Since my early early childhood I fall in love with painting small figures.
-I spend endless hours with painting them and still have so much fun developing new skills and techniques for painting them.
-See the following examples:
+Since my early childhood I have fallen in love with painting small figures.
+I have spent endless hours with painting them and still have much fun developing new skills and techniques for painting them.
+Take a look at the following examples:

 <a href="http://farm6.static.flickr.com/5284/5354844860_983e94aeb7_b.jpg" title="Dwarf Commando" class="fancybox"><img class="big center" src="http://farm6.staticflickr.com/5284/5354844860_983e94aeb7_z.jpg" /></a>